Last Updated: 2/12/2021

 10. Guest contributors will receive writing credit as the author of their post at the beginning and end of the article they author.

-11. Guest contributors will get there own independent author bio page that can feature their own social links and website link if desired.
+11. Guest contributors will get their own independent author bio page that can feature their own social links and website link if desired.
 As well as a cover/display photo for the bio page.

 12. Guest contributors may display a photo of themselves with a short bio in the photo caption no more than 50 words at the beginning or end of their articles if they choose.